rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 **iGov-NL**

-As the Netherlands has standardized on using a citizen identification number (_BurgerServiceNummer_ or BSN), directly referencing document numbers is explicitly excluded in the iGov-NL profile.
+As the Netherlands has standardized on using a citizen identification number (_BurgerServiceNummer_ or BSN), directly referencing document numbers is discouraged in the iGov-NL profile.
+Usage of the `doc` claims in the Netherlands is NOT RECOMMENDED.

 **/iGov-NL**

-~~doc~~
+doc

-~~The identity document type(s) and associated "number" the Provider is capable of providing.
-Mutliple document types MAY be returned.
+The identity document type(s) and associated "number" the Provider is capable of providing.
+Mu~~t~~l**t**iple document types MAY be returned.
 This could be passport, driver's license, national ID card, health insurance no., and so on.
-See the Claims below for the document claims available.~~
+See the Claims below for the document claims available.

 ##  4.3.
 Claims Request